rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1620-finding-rectangle-symbols.png`)"/>

-To learn more about using Cedar color tokens, read the [Tokens]() article and the [Color Foundation]() article.
+To learn more about using Cedar color tokens, read the [Tokens](../../components/design-tokens/) article and the [Color Foundation](../../foundation/color/) article.

 ### Text Tokens
 Text Styles contain both the Text Style mixin and the text color to be applied.
-For a list of text token values and usage, see the [Typography]() article.
+For a list of text token values and usage, see the [Typography](../../foundation/typography/) article.

 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1630-finding-text-tokens.png`)"/>

 ### Icons
 Icon names will appear in the Layers list.
-Go to the [icon library]() to see if this icon is publicly available.
-If the icon is custom, please export it from Sketch using [CDR icon export guide]().
-For more information about icon usage, see the [Iconography]() article and the [cdr-icon component]().
+Go to the [icon library](https://rei.github.io/cedar-icons) to see if this icon is publicly available.
+If the icon is custom, please export it from Sketch using [CDR icon export guide](../../icons/resources/?active-link=exporting-icons-that-aren%E2%80%99t-in-the-library).
+For more information about icon usage, see the [Iconography](../../icons/iconography/) article and the [cdr-icon component](../../components/icon/).

 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1700-icons.png`)"/>

-## Prototype
+## Prototypes
 Cedar doesn’t have a process for prototyping yet.
 Most REI teams use InVision.
 Abstract might support prototyping in the future.
-To read more, see this [Abstract]() forum.
+To read more, see this [Abstract](https://spectrum.chat/abstract/feature-requests/sketch-prototype-support~3e9594cf-edde-422b-a3e2-58c4019aae87?m=MTU2NzQ2OTI3NjI0Ng==) forum.

 ## Suggestions?
 Does this process work for you?
 Do you have any suggestions for improvement?
-Please let us know using the [#cedar-user-support]() slack channel.
+Please let us know using the [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) slack channel.

 __Now Go Be Awesome!__